cpp20120/GameShiz/framework/README.md

 External work that must not affect the game commit belongs behind a committed domain event/outbox consumer.
 Analytics, Telegram delivery and other remote calls must not be implemented as transactional custom effect handlers.

+### State stores and concurrency profiles

+`IGameStateStore<TCommand,TState>` loads and saves module state through the limited `IGameExecutionContext`.
+It never owns the transaction.
+The framework also provides a JSON aggregate store for ordinary versioned state; modules may provide transaction-aware stores for existing normalized tables.

+Choose the smallest aggregate key that protects a real invariant:

+- user game: `game:{chatId}:{userId}`;
+- turn-based table: `table:{inviteCode}`;
+- multi-wallet operation: one aggregate plus every affected wallet lock;
+- realtime board: `tile:{index}`, so different cells remain parallel;
+- batch settlement: race/table id plus the complete declared payout-wallet set.

+Commands with the same aggregate key execute sequentially.
+Commands with different aggregate keys can run concurrently unless they share another declared lock such as a wallet or quota.
+Do not use a global game lock merely because the game has a global read model.

+Turn-based games can use the SDK types in `Execution/TurnBased` for common revision, actor, turn and terminal-state validation.
+They still emit a normal materialized `GameDecision`; there is no task tree or hidden saga.

+### Idempotency and retry behavior

+The transport supplies a stable command id.
+Before loading state, the executor locks the command and aggregate and checks `game_command_idempotency`:

+- a new command stores entropy, applies the decision and persists the result;
+- a duplicate returns the previously serialized result without reapplying effects;
+- a failure or cancellation before commit rolls back state, ledger, records, inbox completion and outbox rows together;
+- a response lost after commit is recovered by retrying the same command id.

+Transport payloads do not need to expose the id publicly.
+Telegram message or callback identity, gRPC metadata, and HTTP idempotency headers can populate the framework envelope.
+Generating a fresh id inside a retrying facade does not provide lost-response recovery.

+When adding or migrating a mutation:

+1. Put rules and calculations in a synchronous `IGameAction`.
+2. Pass time and named entropy through `GameActionInput`.
+3. Return every database consequence as state or a materialized effect list.
+4. Declare every quota and every additional wallet/aggregate lock up front.
+5. Keep the state store and custom handlers transaction-aware and transport-free.
+6. Publish analytics and remote notifications from committed events.
+7. Test deterministic decisions, rejection without effects, rollback, duplicate command ids, concurrent same/different aggregates, and lost-response replay.
+8. Keep read-only queries outside the executor; the effect system is for commands.

 ## Host composition